vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 3. Scroll down to the Assessment Target window.
 In the *Name* field, enter a name of your choosing, such as **mytargets**.

 4. In the *Use Tags* section, select **aws:cloudformation:stack-name** for the key from the drop down list and select the name of the stack from the drop down value list.
-The reason you can do this is that CloudFormation adds a tag named aws:cloudformation:stack-name to every resource that it builds.
-Knowing this can help you select instances more easily using the tags that you know about.
+The reason you can do this is that CloudFormation adds a tag named aws:cloudformation:stack-name to every resource that it provisions.
+When you configure Amazon Inspector, rather than specifying instance IDs, you will tell Inspector to look for instances with a specific tag.
+Suppose that, in a production situation, you have to add more instances to handle a higher load.
+Rather than modifying your Inspector target list, you can add the tag to the new instances and the target will then be able to select them automatically.

 5. Make sure *Install Agents* check box is checked.
 This will cause Amazon Inspector to install the Inspector agent on the instances on your behalf.